ohmqtt/ohmqtt_python/README.md

 ## Examples

 See the `examples/` directory for examples of using ΩQTT.
-Run them with e.g.
+With `uv` installed, run them like e.g.

-`python3 -m examples.publish`
+`uv run python3 -m examples.publish`

 By default, all of the examples try to connect to an MQTT broker at `localhost:1883`.
 Supply an alternate `--address` argument if you want to connect to a broker at a different location.